A super Robinson-Schensted-Knuth correspondence with symmetry and the super Littlewood-Richardson rule: A super-RSK correspondence with symmetry

 Suppose first that there are no more balls filled with~$j$ in~$\Ba^1(w)$.
 In this case, all the remaining balls in~$\Ba^1(w)$ are to the NorthWest of~$B$, and then they are all filled with integers that are strictly smaller than~$j$ .
 Hence when computing~$\Ba^i(w)$, for~$i>1$, no colored balls will be added using~$B$, and all the rows of~$\T(w)$ and~$\T(w_0)$ (resp.~$\Q(w)$ and~$\Q(w_0)$) below the top-most row are the same.
 Moreover, the first row of~$\T(\Ba(w))$ is obtained from that of~$\T(\Ba(w_0))$ by adding~$y_k$ to the end, since~$j$ is the largest integer in~$\Ba^1(w)$, and then~$\Q(w)$ is obtained from~$\Q(w_0)$ by adding~$x_k$ to the end of its first row, showing Property~\ref{Pr:MatrixBallConstruction}.

 Suppose now that there are other balls in~$\Ba^1(w)$ filled with~$j$.
 By construction, all these balls are to the NorthEast of~$B$.
 Consider the ball filled with~$j$ in the position corresponding to the row indexed with~$x$ and the column indexed with~$y$ such that~$x\leq x_k$ is maximal with~$x=x_k$ only if~$x\in\Si'_1$ and~$y\geq y_k$ is minimal with~$y=y_k$ only if~$y\in\Si_1$.
 When~$y_k$ is inserted in the first row of~$\T(\Ba(w_0))$, the letter~$y$ is then bumped from the~$j$-th box of this row.
 Indeed, the entries of the first row of~$\T(\Ba(w_0))$ are the indices of the left-most columns of~$\Ba^1(w_0)$ that contains balls filled with~$1, 2, \ldots$.
 The first~$j-1$ entries of this row are less than or equal to~$y_k$, but the $j$-th entry is~$y$ which is the minimal index that satisfies~$y\geq y_k$ with~$y=y_k$ only if~$y\in\Si_1$, then the entry~$y$ is bumped from the~$j$-th box when inserting~$y_k$ in the first row of~$\T(\Ba(w_0))$.
 Hence the top-most row of~$\T(\Ba(w))$ is the top-most row of~$\T(\Ba(w_0))\insr{}y_k$.
-Moreover, the super tableau formed by the rows of~$\T(\Ba(w))$ below its top-most row is by construction the super tableau~$\T(\Ba_{0}(w))$, and the super tableau formed by the rows of~$\T(\Ba(w_0))$ below its top-most row is the super tableau~$\T(\Ba_{0}(w_0))$.
+Moreover, the super tableau formed by the rows of~$\T(\Ba(w))$ below its top-most row is by construction the super tableau~$\T(\Ba_{0}(w))$, and the super tableau formed by the rows of~$\T(\Ba(w_0))$ below its top-most row is the super tableau~$\T(\Ba_{0}(w_0))$, where~$\Ba_{0}(w_0)$ is obtained from~$\Ba(w_0)$ by eliminating the initial non colored balls and by keeping only the new colored ones.
 Then it is sufficient to prove that the equality~$\T(\Ba_{0}(w)) = \T(\Ba_{0}(w_0))\insr{}y$ holds in~$\YoungT(\Si')$, and the new box from this insertion is the box that belongs to~$\Q(\Ba_{0}(w))$ but not to~$\Q(\Ba_{0}(w_0))$.
 This follows by induction from Property~\ref{Pr:MatrixBallConstruction}, provided with the fact that~$(x_k,y)$ is the position of the bottom-rightmost ball of the signed ball array $\Ba^{1}_{0}(w)$.
-Indeed, by construction, there is no entries below the $x_k$-th row of~$\Ba^{1}_{0}(w)$.
+Indeed, by construction, there are no entries below the $x_k$-th row of~$\Ba^{1}_{0}(w)$.
 Moreover, if there is other ball in the $x_k$-th row of~$\Ba^{1}_{0}(w)$, then this ball is added using two balls of~$\Ba^{1}(w)$ filled with an integer~$i<j$.
 The first ball belongs to the row indexed by~$x_k$, and the second one lies NorthEast of it, but it is NorthWest of the bottom-rightmost ball filled with~$j$, and then this second ball cannot lie in a column indexed larger than~$y$, showing the claim.